beemirang/deepend/README.txt

 ================

-Deepend is a suite of dynamic storage pools with subpool capabilities for Ada 95, Ada 2005, and Ada 2012.
+Deepend is a suite of dynamic storage pools with subpool capabilities for Ada 95, Ada 2005, Ada 2012, and Ada 2022.
 The Deepend storage pools were designed to provide efficient concurrency for use in both single core and multicore environments.
 The Deepend pools also provide flexibility such that the storage for the pools may be placed entirely in static memory, on the stack, or on the heap, or in various combinations of the above (See the Bounded Pools below for more details on how this can be applied).

 Further, Deepend ensures that each pool and subpool is "owned" by a single Ada task, and thus only that task may allocate objects from a